MicrocontrollersDev/MigratingToLatest/README.md

 ## Installing Fabric

-TODO: Images + MultiMC support
+TODO: MultiMC support + maybe images

 1. Download the [Fabric installer](https://fabricmc.net/use).
     - If you are on Windows, use the `.EXE` version of the installer on the right.